ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

 switchTrigger.interactedEvent:Connect(OnSwitchInteraction)
 ```

-As your scripts get longer, these practices will them easier to read and edit.
+As your scripts get longer, these practices will make them easier to read and edit.

 ---